Revisiting and modeling power-law distributions in empirical outage data of power systems: Conclusions

 In the future, it would be interesting and valuable to examine in-depth more structured data that allows a proper separation of cascading events and random outages so that one can compare how these two types of events are restored differently.
+If such information cannot be directly inferred from the raw data, one approach is to group outages into cascades and generations within each cascade according to their relative occurrence timing \cite{dobson2012}.
+In a more recent work \cite{dobsonekisheva2022}, transmission system outage data were also structured into resilience events (onset and full restoration of cascading outages) according to the timing of outages and restorations, with which several metrics were proposed to evaluate the duration of these resilience events.
 As power-grid systems consist of many coupled subsystems and are constantly subjected to various kinds of drive and dissipation, understanding the pervasive heavy tails in various measures is always challenging.
-To gain a better understanding, it will also be interesting to set up simple hybrid models with the SOC mechanism to account for the outage events and the HOT mechanism for optimizing the restoration processes.
+To gain a better understanding, it will also be interesting to set up simple hybrid models with the SOC mechanism, similar to the OPA model \cite{carreras2019validating}, to account for the outage events and the HOT mechanism for optimizing the restoration processes.